1. Install KCM

 Overview

-The Overview tab gives you an instant health snapshot: controller status, online brokers, topic counters, partition distribution, and the Kafka version running in your cluster.
+The Overview tab provides an instant cluster snapshot: controller status, brokers, topics, partitions and Kafka version.

 Topics